Scenes from the LLS Saint Valentine's Fashion Show and Luncheon

 Guest began arriving around 10 am for a pre-show reception and perhaps to indulge in a flute of morning bubbles.
 Those who had come early also got a chance to make some final bids for the online silent auction.
 All the while, artist Rolando Diaz, created an original work of art which also became available on the online auction.

-At the main event, where Fox 4’s Good Day Dallas anchor Lauren Przybyl served as mistress of ceremonies, one of the inspiring winners included Amelia Dammen, who was diagnosed with acute myeloid leukemia (AML) in 2021, an adult blood cancer which fewer than 500 children are diagnosed with each year in the U.S. After staying at Children’s for over half a year Amelia’s donor cell count was at 99%.
+At the main event, one of the inspiring winners included Amelia Dammen, who was diagnosed with acute myeloid leukemia (AML) in 2021, an adult blood cancer which fewer than 500 children are diagnosed with each year in the U.S. After staying at Children’s for over half a year Amelia’s donor cell count was at 99%.
 The inspiring little girl is now back at school and accepted the Spirit of Tom Landry Character Award (given to a youth aged 5 – 20 who has battled blood cancer) with her stuffed dog Buttercup to thunderous applause.

 Later in the program alongside auctioneer Dean Lambert was another former Spirit of Tom Landry Character Award recipient and cancer survivor Luke Lange.
 They took the stage for the Fund the Fight, giving those in attendance an opportunity to give an additional gift in support of the Leukemia & Lymphoma Society.
 Everyone I spoke to that day was overwhelmingly impressed with Luke’s mature stage presence (one might even call it swagger).